-The impact of our curriculum is constantly monitored through both formative and summative assessment.
+The impact of Kapow Primary's scheme can be constantly monitored through both formative and summative assessment opportunities.
 Each lesson includes guidance to support teachers in assessing pupils against the learning objectives.
-Furthermore, each unit has a skill catcher and knowledge assessment quiz which is used at the end of the unit to provide a summative assessment.
-This is then used to inform future planning, recapping specific knowledge through knowledge checks, lock it in tasks or specific lessons as appropriate.
-These assessments show that knowledge is being retained over time.
+Furthermore, each unit has a skill catcher and knowledge assessment quiz which can be used at the end of the unit to provide a summative assessment.

-After the implementation of our history curriculum, our pupils are leaving Ellington equipped with a range of skills to enable them to succeed in their secondary education.
-They are enquiring learners who ask questions and can make suggestions about where to find the evidence to answer the question.
-They are critical and analytical thinkers who are able to make informed and balanced judgements based on their knowledge of the past.
+After the implementation of Kapow Primary History, pupils should leave school equipped with a range of skills to enable them to succeed in their secondary education.
+They will be enquiring learners who ask questions and can make suggestions about where to find the evidence to answer the question.
+They will be critical and analytical thinkers who are able to make informed and balanced judgements based on their knowledge of the past.